 Another significant advantage of the extended team model is that you can participate in the hiring process right from the start.
+Looking for developers?
 We provide vetted candidates our clients can screen and interview to make sure they’re the right skill and culture fit.
 If the client has specific needs, we can build a team of experts from scratch.
 It’s critical that the extended team members integrate smoothly with your core team – and putting the power in your hands is the best strategy to make that happen.

 Easy setup and operations

 Expanding your team with a provider like Sunscrapers means that you’ll be avoiding all the hassle that comes with onboarding, setup, and operations.
 Your technology partner manages all of that.

 For example, if you partner with us, you can be sure that your team members work from a comfortable, well-equipped office and have everything they need to perform great in your project.
 We also provide our clients with a management framework that helps them to monitor and coordinate the work of engineers.